 There is significant good news in that it is found naturally in fruits, such as prunes and strawberries, vegetables such as spinach and broccoli, and even meats.

-It has been called “the mother of all antioxidants” and is available from this website with a special introductory price.
+Another antioxidant is called Glutathione and a Glutathione Supplement called the Original Glutathione Formula is available from this website with a special introductory price.

 So we know that there is a taste benefit and a health benefit to Vitamin C consumption.